Tonikiller10000/LineFollower/README.md

 ## Description:
 This is an robot made to follow a black line from start to finish for various competitions.
+The next version will have the motor driver soldered on the board and the motors screwed dirrectly to it as the suport and another further version will have a turbine for better torque and faster speeds.

 It uses:
 - ATmega328p-AU as an microcontroller(used in arduino uno);